TheAndruu/git-leaderboard/README.md

 ### Notes

-To compile across systems, needed to first locally execute:
+To compile across systems, needed to first execute these commands to install all the windows-amd64 standard packages on your system:

      GOOS=linux GOARCH=amd64 go install
      GOOS=darwin GOARCH=amd64 go install